majianjia/QingStation/doc/anemometer.md

 The one used here is MAX3222, it provides a shutdown pin that can save power compared to more often used MAX3232.
 These chips are low-cost and packed in a small MSOP package.

-However, the use of these chips introduced a huge interference issue from driver side.
+However, these chips introduced a huge interference issue from driver side.

 The MAX3222 drive the transducer through a `1uF` capacitor from one of its output channel.
 On the receiver (transducer) side, a set of clamp diodes to ground and resistors should ensure the signal won't travel back to the driver side.